 Easy2Boot Multi-Boot USB-Stick

-Build your custom Multi-Boot flash-drive and use Linux systems incl. personal settings, Windows PEs, Windows Installation ISOs and a bunch of utilities!
+With Easy2Boot you can build your custom Multi-Boot flash-drive and use Linux systems incl. personal settings, Windows PEs, Windows Installation ISOs and a bunch of utilities!

 Linux users: Use this step-by-step guide!

-Beginners may should start with YUMI!
+Beginners may should start with AIO Boot or YUMI!

 IMPORTANT: If you used a Boot-Stick and left it plugged in while booting into Windows or you insert the Stick under Windows and you see an error message, you may have to update the BIOS and create a new Boot-Stick or look here for a solution or there for old machines!